NotAnkit/Zelda-Game/README.md

 Controls | Function
 | :--- | :---:
-WASD or Arrow Keys  | to move Link around the screen.
+Arrow Keys  | to move Link around the screen.
-Mouse Left | Move to left room
-Mouse Right | Move to right room
-  Z or N | to for Link to use the sword.
+  A | to for Link to use the sword.
-  1 | to use Bomb Item
-  2 | to use Blue Arrow
-  3 | to use Green Arrow
-  4 | to use Fire
-  5 | to use Green Boomerang
-  6 | to use Blue Boomerang
+  B | to use Items
   Q | to quit
   R | to Reset